[[caption-width-right:235:Not your usual Bernie. Also not your usual Jack Black.]]

 * CharacterTic: The way Marjorie eats refried beans is so ridiculous that Bernie himself asks her to stop.
 It may ultimately serve as his BerserkButton.
-To her credit, ShirleyMaclaine manages to look extremely obnoxious when doing it that even the audience wants to make her stop.
+To her credit, Creator/ShirleyMaclaine manages to look extremely obnoxious when doing it that even the audience wants to make her stop.

 * ChekhovsGun: The "varmint gun" they use to shoot armadillos is later used by Bernie, but on a different hard-shelled nuisance.

 * CommonNonsenseJury[=/=]AHeroToHisHometown: Averted in that Danny Buck, in a rare move for a prosecutor, manages to get a change of venue to another county, because he can't find anyone in the original county that would convict Bernie, despite the fact that he ''confessed.''